Visualize Evidence Skillfully

 Use Color Strategically

 Color plays an important role in how humans process information.
 If you use too many colors, your receiver may not know where to look.
-But if you make everything in your chart grey, except for the slice of pie, bar, or line of primary interest that you make pop with a bright color, then your receiver will instantly know what is most important on your chart.
+But if you make everything in your chart grey, except for the pie slice, bar, or line of primary interest that you make pop with a bright color, then your receiver will instantly know what is most important on your chart.

 Check for Stand-Alone Sense